ezramorse/mens/README.md

 By supplying a path/filename in the **routes** property of the mens constructor, these routes will be setup in the webserver to render the components they are attached to.
-While you can use the built in templating engine, any valid mithril controller will also work.
+While you can use the built in templating engine, any valid mithril controller/view component will also work.
 Assuming **routes** has the value "serverRoutes.js":

 **file: serverRoutes.js**
 ```js